micro-community/development/planning/specs/mvp/mvp.md

 ## Non functional requirements
 ### Stores
 Which stores are supported?
-The default store (as configured via `MICRO_STORE`) is `service` which means all store requests will hit our m3o store service which is a distributed, persistent store.
+The default store (as configured via `MICRO_STORE`) is `service` which means all store requests will hit our m3o store service which is a distributed, persistent store backed by cockroach.

-Users may also choose to use
+If users deviate from the model of using `DefaultStore` they might be running
-- Memory
+- Memory - which should work as expected
-- File - :warning: this essentially only lasts the lifetime of the process since m3o is Kubernetes based :warning:
+- File - :warning: this essentially only lasts the lifetime of the process since m3o is Kubernetes based so will not work as expected :warning:

+In case of any support queries we should be pushing users to the `DefaultStore` model.

 :question: Questions
 Data durability guarantees?
 Do we do backups?
-What’s the RPO, RTO?
+No guarantees and no backups

 Encryption at rest?
+No encryption

 ### Scalability
 Manual scaling up of compute/memory as required, by a micro admin.